turnip uses benefits side effects

 What are the disadvantages of turnip?

-While turnip vegetable benefits are numerous, overconsumption might cause bloating, flatulence, and kidney stones due to its high fibre and oxalate content.
+While turnip benefits are numerous, overconsumption might cause digestive discomfort, such as bloating, flatulence, and potential oxalate-related issues in susceptible individuals.

 Can a kidney patient eat turnips?